MillerGregor/firebase-graphcool-authentication/README.md

         1. A Graphcool Id Token in provided using a local mock serverless debug instance
     1. Click the "Get Graphcool IdToken - AWS graphQL" button
         1. Your app calls the Graphcool mutation `authenticateFirebaseUser(firebaseIdToken: String!)`
-1. Note that clicking a different provider while already authenticated will link the second social account
+1. Note that using another provider while already authenticated will link each subsequent social account
 1. If no user exists yet that corresponds to the passed `firebaseIdToken`, a new `User` node will be created
 1. The Graphcool Id token can be used to authenticate further requests to Graphcool by inserting it in each http request's `Authorization` header

 ![one-page demo app](demo.png)

+- The tokens displayed by the example app can be decoded online at [jwt.io](http://jwt.io).
+- The tokens can be edited, invalidating them, to simulate a bad token.

 ## Real Application

+### Graphcool Mutation
 This mutation will authenticate a user:

 ```graphql